google/WebFundamentals/src/site/input/form/label-and-name-inputs.markdown

       for elements and include the <code>autocomplete</code> attribute.
 remember:
   use-placeholders:
-    - Placeholders disappear as soon as focus is placed in an element, thus they are not a replacement for labels.
+    - Placeholders disappear as soon as the user starts typing in an element, thus they are not a replacement for labels.
 They should be used as an aid to help guide users on the required format and content.
   recommend-input: